-- Larger windows allow more natural light and reduce the need for artificial lighting.
+- Larger windows to allow more natural light and reduce the need for artificial lighting.

 - Stairs in the building are centrally located to encourage their use instead of the elevator.

-- Reserved parking spaces give an incentive to drive alternative fuel/power cars.
+- Reserved parking spaces give an incentive to drive alternative fuel powered vehicles.

-- Materials for the building are all from within 500 miles of campus to cut transportation costs and pollution.
+- Over 45% of the materials, by cost, for the building are from within 500 miles of campus to cut transportation costs and pollution.

-- Natural materials are used in construction – the building's paint, rugs and wall coverings won't emit chemical gases.
+- Natural materials were used in construction – the building's paint, rugs and wall coverings won't emit chemical gases.

-- The lab cabinetry is fabricated from wheat, and environmentally friendly companies that follow certified forestry management techniques will provide the lumber.
+- The lab cabinetry was fabricated from wheat and environmentally friendly companies that follow certified forestry management techniques will provide the lumber

-- The building's sustainable approach includes simple reclamation approaches to save water: a landscaping irrigation system that uses wastewater from the air-conditioning system and flushless urinals – each of which saves 40,000 gallons of water annually.
+- The building's sustainable approach includes simple reclamation approaches to save water such as a landscaping irrigation system that uses waste-water from the air conditioning system and waterless urinals, each of which will use over 59% less potable water and save 40,000 gallons of water annually.